 If the limited licensee has passed the written examination and has not passed or has not taken the practical examination the limited licensee will receive information regarding the next available practical examination.

 To better serve limited licensees in hearing aid dispensing and the consumer public the Board will offer the practical examination up to ten (10) times per year.
 The practical examination will be offered on the third Thursday of the month excluding the months of August and December.
+Written notice must be provided by the limited licensee to the Board at least two weeks prior to the practical examination date to be considered.
 The Board reserves the right to cancel a scheduled practical examination.

 If you have further questions regarding this e-mail of if you have any questions regarding the requirements for limited licensure in hearing aid dispensing or the requirements to transfer to a full license in hearing aid dispensing please call the Board at 410-764-4725.